Biology

 BIO 351ep Seminar: Topics in Evolutionary Biology-Epigenetics (3 Credits)

 There is increasing evidence of epigenetic phenomena influencing the development of organisms and the transmission of information between generations.
 These epigenetic phenomena include the inheritance of acquired morphological traits in some lineages and the apparent transmission of RNA caches between generations in plants, animals and microbes.
 This seminar explores emerging data on epigenetics and discusses the impact of these phenomena on evolution.
 Participants write an independent research paper on a topic of their choice.
 Prerequisite: BIO 230, BIO 232 or equivalent.
+Restrictions: Juniors and seniors only.
 Enrollment limited to 12.
-Juniors and seniors only.
 Instructor permission required. {N}

 Fall, Spring, Variable